kateuj/coffee_cram/README.md

 # Languages

-* I used HTML, CSS and Javascript to create this site.
+* I used HTML, CSS, Javascript and JQuery to create this site.
 * Bootstrap v5.3.2 was used and built upon for creating the general layout with its grid system.

 # Media Queries